ServiceStack/locode/www/docs/declarative.md

-In addition to these generic Data Model attributes that work with any [supported RDBMS](https://docs.servicestack.net/ormlite/installation), there are also [PostgreSQL-specific](https://docs.servicestack.net/ormlite/postgres-features) and [SQL Server specific](https://docs.servicestack.net/ormlite/sql-server-features) attributes to unlock their RDBMS-specific features.
+In addition to these generic Data Model attributes that work with any [supported RDBMS](https://docs.servicestack.net/ormlite/installation), there are also [PostgreSQL-specific](https://docs.servicestack.net/ormlite/postgres-features) and [SQL Server specific](https://docs.servicestack.net/ormlite/sql-server-features) attributes to unlock their respective RDBMS-specific features.

 ## API Attributes

+Use the Attributes to customize the functionality, behavior & accessibility of your APIs, and they're available endpoints.

 ### Custom Serialization